We want to make it easier to navigate the financial aid application process with clear instructions and helpful hints. Follow these steps:

 Stafford Loan: Entering students and/or first-time borrows must sign a Master Promissory Note (MPN), effective for 10 years, by visiting studentaid.gov.

 Grad PLUS Loan: Complete a MPN in a similar manner as for a Stafford Loan (see above).
 You must also complete a Grad PLUS Request Form (also found at studentaid.gov).
-See Grad PLUS Application Steps for helpful application hints.
+See Grad PLUS Application Steps (PDF) for helpful application hints.

 Private Loans: If your credit is approved, you must complete a loan application and promissory note for each private loan annually or for any supplemental private loans.